Robert Kubica

+Kubica entered LMP2 in 2021, winning the European Le Mans Series twice and the FIA World Endurance Championship once for Team WRT.
+He made his Hypercar debut in 2024, driving the No. 83 Ferrari 499P for AF Corse.
+Kubica won the 24 Hours of Le Mans overall in alongside Phil Hanson and Yifei Ye, having spent 10 hours in the car.

 Early career

 Karting

-Kubica developed his love for all kinds of cars at the young age of four when he spotted a small off-road vehicle, powered by a 4 bhp petrol engine.
-After long talks with his parents, his father Artur bought him the car and young Kubica spent long hours driving around plastic bottles.
-When he got older it became apparent that he needed better equipment, so his father bought him a go-kart.
-However, Kubica was too young to start racing in the Polish Karting Championship as he was under the age of ten.
+When he was four years old, Kubica saw a small off-road vehicle, powered by a 4 bhp petrol engine.
+His father Artur bought him the car, and Kubica spent long hours driving around plastic bottles.
+His father later bought him a go-kart, and Kubica began racing in the Polish Karting Championship when he reached the age of ten.
 When he entered the championship, he won six titles in three years.
-After his third season, Kubica decided to switch to a more competitive series in Italy.
-In 1998 Kubica became the first foreigner to win the International Italian Junior Karting Championship.
+After his third season, he decided to switch to a more competitive series in Italy.
+In 1998, he became the first foreigner to win the International Italian Junior Karting Championship.

 Kubica also scored second place in the European Junior Karting Championship and won the Junior Monaco Kart Cup held on part of the Formula One Grand Prix track.
 A year later, he defended his title in Italy and also competed in the International German Karting Championship.
-He also won the Monaco Kart Cup for the second time in a row, as well as the Margutti Trophy and Elf Masters races.
+He also won the Monaco Kart Cup for the second time in a row, as well as the Andrea Margutti Trophy and Elf Masters races.
 In 2000, his last season in karting, Kubica scored fourth places in both the European and World Championships.

 Junior formulae

 2000–2002: Formula Renault 2.0

 Kubica started his professional career in 2000, as a test driver for a Formula Renault 2000 car.
 During his first professional season in Formula Renault, Kubica scored his maiden pole position and also became a member of Renault's driver development programme.
-In 2002 Kubica won four races and scored a second place in the Italian Formula Renault 2000.
+In 2002, Kubica won four races and scored a second place in the Italian Formula Renault 2000.
 He was also seventh in the Formula Renault Eurocup.
-At the end of the year he took part in a Brazilian Formula Renault 2000 race held at the Interlagos circuit.
+At the end of the year, he took part in a Brazilian Formula Renault 2000 race held at the Interlagos circuit.
 This one-off appearance resulted in a dominant win.

 2003–2004: Formula Three

 After Formula Renault, Kubica moved to the Formula 3 Euro Series.
 However, his move was delayed by a road accident which left him with a broken arm, and titanium screws holding it together.
-At his delayed debut at Norisring, Kubica, driving with a plastic brace and 18 titanium bolts in his arm, won the race.
+At his delayed debut at Norisring, Kubica, driving with a plastic brace and eighteen titanium bolts in his arm, won the race.
 He finished the season in 12th place.
 At the end of the year, Kubica won a street race in Sardinia and came fifth in races held in Macau and Korea.
-He ended his second season in the Formula 3 Euro Series, spent with the factory Mercedes team, in 7th position.
+He ended his second season in the Formula 3 Euro Series, spent with the factory Mercedes team, in seventh position.
 In November 2004, he scored pole position in the Macau F3 Grand Prix, where he broke the lap record, but finished second in the race.